abdullahkhalid00/magic-8-ball/README.md

 python cli.py --question "<your-question>"
 ```

-## Deployment on Hugging Face 🤗
+## Deployment on Leapcell

-Despite much effort, I could not find my way around Vercel for deploying the frontend, instead I created another frontend on Gradio and deployed it as a Hugging Face Space.
+The FastAPI endpoint is deployed on Leapcell and the frontend is deployed on GitHub pages as a static webpage.

 ## Contribution